-When most people think of a sorority girl, the image that comes to mind is that of Elle Woods in Legally Blonde - gorgeous, well-dressed, tiny purse-sized dog named Bruiser, bubble socialite, and a little bit ditzy.
+When most people think of a sorority girl, the image that comes to mind is that of Elle Woods in Legally Blonde - gorgeous, well-dressed, tiny purse-sized dog named Bruiser, bubbly socialite, and a little bit ditzy.
 I'm almost positive that none of those adjectives have ever been used to refer to me.
 Okay, maybe I'm a little bit ditzy.
 All of this is to say that I am not exactly your stereotypical sorority girl.

 You know where this story is going.